MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/password-policy/Password-must-meet-complexity-requirements.md

 Enabling the default Passfilt.dll may cause some additional Help Desk calls for locked-out accounts because users might not be used to having passwords that contain characters other than those found in the alphabet.
 However, this policy setting is liberal enough that all users should be able to abide by the requirements with a minor learning curve.

-Additional settings that can be included in a custom Passfilt.dll are the use of non–upper-row characters.
+Additional settings that can be included in a custom Passfilt.dll are the use of non???upper-row characters.
 Upper-row characters are those that are typed by holding down the SHIFT key and typing any of the digits from 1 through 10.

 This policy setting is supported on versions of Windows that are designated in the **Applies To** list at the beginning of this topic.